Hind bint Maktoum Al Maktoum: Marriage

 In 1979, Hind bint Maktoum married her cousin, Sheikh Mohammed bin Rashid.
 Their wedding was Dubai's first major public event.
 Elaborate arrangements were made to celebrate the event.
-A 20,000 seater stadium was built to host the wedding, which featured displays of horse and camel riding, and an aerobatics display by the Dubai Air Force.
+A 20,000 seat stadium was built to host the wedding, which featured displays of horse and camel riding, and an aerobatics display by the Dubai Air Force.
 The total cost of the wedding celebrations was estimated to be around $100 million.
 Her photograph has never been shown publicly.

 Being the Sheikh's senior wife and consort, Sheikha Hind is the ruling family's chief matriarch and resides with her family in the Zabeel Palace (Ruler's Palace) in Dubai.
 He is divorced from the rest of the wives.
 Sheikha Hind oversees the upbringing of her children and the orphans she has adopted.